cloudbees/shipyard/README.md

 ## Development

-See our [contribution](CONTRIBUTING.md) documentation for details on how to submit pull requests and cut releases.
+See our [contribution](CONTRIBUTING.md) documentation for details on how we expect pull requests and how to cut releases.

 ## License